 Designated Teacher for Cared for Children

-Karen Poulson Green
+Karen Poulson-Green

 Mental Health Lead

+Craig Simpson-Wells

-Lizzie Marshall
+Elizabeth Marshall

 Single Point of Contact for Prevent (SPOC) (usually the DSL)

 Justine Nurse

-1. Introduction
+Introduction

-At Gainsborough Primary & Nursery School we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
-The Federation Governing Board in our schools approve the S175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.
+At Gainsborough Primary & Nursery Academy we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
+The Local Governing Board in our school approve the S.175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.

-This policy demonstrates the Federation's commitment and compliance with safeguarding legislation; it should be read in conjunction with:
+This policy demonstrates the school's commitment and compliance with safeguarding legislation; it should be read in conjunction with:

-- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working together to safeguard children 2023: statutory guidance (publishing.service.gov.uk) - Keeping children safe in education 2024 (publishing.service.gov.uk) - What to do if you are worried a child is being abused.
-2015 - Statutory framework for the early years foundation stage (publishing.service.gov.uk) Sept 2023 - Prevent duty guidance: Guidance for specified authorities in England and Wales (publishing.service.gov.uk) - Behaviour in schools: advice for Principals and staff DFE 2022 - Safer Working Practice Guidance for those working with children and young people in education settings May 2022 - School Mental Health Policy - School Relationships (and Sex) Education Policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy - Substance Misuse Policy - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police - Searching, Screening and Confiscation (publishing.service.gov.uk) July 2022 - Working together to improve school attendance DFE August 2024
+- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working together to safeguard children 2023: statutory guidance (publishing.service.gov.uk) - Keeping children safe in education 2025 - Children's Wellbeing and Schools Bill: child's rights impact assessment March 2025 - The Families First Partnership (FFP) Programme Guide March 2025 - What to do if you are worried a child is being abused.
+2015 - Early years foundation stage (EYFS) statutory framework GOV.UK Updated September 2025 - Prevent duty guidance: Guidance for specified authorities in England and Wales (publishing.service.gov.uk) - Behaviour in schools: advice for headteachers and staff DFE 2022 - Safer Working Practice Guidance for those working with children and young people in education settings May 2022 - Relationships and sex education (RSE) and health education GOV.UK - Gender Questioning Guidance Guidance for Schools and Colleges: Gender Questioning Children - Department for Education Citizen Space (awaiting publication) - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police - Searching, Screening and Confiscation (publishing.service.gov.uk) July 2022 - Working together to improve school attendance GOV.UK - School Mental Health Policy - School Relationships (and Sex) Education Policy - Employee handbook and Code of Conduct - Staff use of mobile phones, electronic devices and Social Media Policy - Substance Misuse Policy

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all practitioners in this Federation make sure their approach is child centred.
+In order to fulfil this responsibility effectively, all practitioners in this school make sure their approach is child centred.
 This means that we consider, at all times, what is in the best interests of the child.
 The term children includes everyone under the age of 18.

 No single practitioner can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
 Through our day-to-day contact with pupils and direct work with families, staff take notice of indicators of possible abuse or neglect and consult with Children's Services in Cheshire East (or in neighbouring authorities dependent upon the child's area of residence).
 We recognise that we form part of the wider safeguarding system for children.
-This responsibility also means that we are aware of the behaviour of staff in the Federation; we maintain an attitude of 'it could happen here' where safeguarding is concerned.
+This responsibility also means that we are aware of the behaviour of staff in the school; we maintain an attitude of 'it could happen here' where safeguarding is concerned.

-In our Federation we ensure that:
+In our school we ensure that: